Journeyman Johnson leads Broncos' backups past Cowboys 17-7 - KVIA

 AP Pro Football Writer

-The Cowboys committed a whopping 17 penalties for 129 yards 48 hours after Dallas’ first-string offense was dominated by Denver’s front-line defense in a chippy joint practice that featured a half-dozen skirmishes.
+The Cowboys committed a whopping 17 penalties for 129 yards 48 hours after Denver’s front-line defense got the better of Dallas’ first-string offense in a chippy joint practice that featured a half-dozen skirmishes.

+“The penalties clearly were way too much,” Cowboys coach Mike McCarthy said.
+“We’ll look at those … as far as the ones that were combative versus discipline.
+That’s clearly the biggest negative, but I’m actually excited to watch the tape.
+I want to see these young linemen, our run blocking unit.
+I think they stepped up and did some good things.”

+Minus Ezekiel Elliott and most of the other starters, the Cowboys ran for 141 yards on 28 carries, a 5-yard average.

 After yielding 17 second-quarter points, the Cowboys turned away Denver with a goal line stand on the Broncos’ first drive after halftime when cornerback Kyron Brown broke up Rypien’s pass to Darrius Shepherd on fourth-and-goal from the 3.